 Initial scoping and analysis of key areas for which accounting policies may be impacted by the transition to IFRS.
-Completed Detailed evaluation of potential changes required to accounting policies, information systems and business processes, including the application of IFRS 1 First- time Adoption of International Financial Reporting Standards.
-Accounting policy review substantially complete, with information system and business process reviews in progress.
-Final determination of changes to accounting policies and choices to be made with respect to first-time adoption alternatives.
+Completed Detailed evaluation of potential changes required to accounting policies, information systems and business processes, including the application of IFRS 1 First-time Adoption of International Financial Reporting Standards.
+Substantially complete Final determination of changes to accounting policies and choices to be made with respect to first-time adoption alternatives.
 Substantially complete Resolution of the accounting policy change implications on information technology, business processes and contractual arrangements.
-In progress Qualification of the financial statement impact of changes in accounting policies.
-Throughout 2011 Management and employee education and training.
-Throughout the transition process
+Substantially complete Qualification of the financial statement impact of changes in accounting policies.
+Substantially complete Management and employee education and training.
+Education and training related to conversion substantially complete.
+Ongoing education and training expected especially during the early part of fiscal 2012.